 Cutting a new control panel

-I decided to upgrade my stereo system but, between my old VHF and my old stereo there were already so many holes in the control panel that I risked having it look like swiss cheese when I was done.
+I decided to upgrade my stereo system but, between a long-removed VHF and my old stereo, there were already so many holes in the control panel that I risked having it look like swiss cheese when I was done.

 So, I decided to cut a new panel and start afresh.

 The biggest challenge was matching the look of the existing control panel.
-I couldn't find a piece of ready-made plywood that remotely matched, so I had to laminate my own.
+I couldn't find a piece of ready-made plywood that matched it even remotely, so I had to laminate my own.
 I used Winsonart D91-60 "Slate Grey" laminated to 12mm Hydrotek marine plywood.
 The Wilsonart laminate turned out to be an extremely close match to the color and texture of the original panel.